 Our compensation committee is responsible for the executive compensation programs for our executive officers and reports to the board of directors on its discussions, decisions and other actions.
 Historically, our Chief Executive Officer makes recommendations to our compensation committee, often attends compensation committee meetings and is involved in the determination of compensation for the respective executive officers that report to her, except that our Chief Executive Officer does not make recommendations as to her own compensation, nor does she attend the portions of compensation committee meetings at which her own compensation is discussed and determined.
 Our Chief Executive Officer makes recommendations to our compensation committee regarding short- and long-term compensation for all executive officers (other than herself) based on our results, an individual executive officer's contribution toward these results and performance toward individual goal achievement.
-Our compensation, for the Chief Executive Officer and each other executive officer, as well as each individual compensation component.
+Our compensation committee then reviews these recommendations and other data and makes decisions as to each item of total compensation, and the total compensation, for the Chief Executive Officer and each other executive officer, as well as each individual compensation component.
 Our compensation committee is authorized to select, engage, compensate and terminate compensation consultants, legal counsel and such other advisors, as it sees fit, to assist in carrying out their responsibilities and functions, including the oversight of our overall compensation philosophy, compensation plans and benefits programs and our executive compensation programs and related policies.
-In the fiscal year ended September 30, 2019, our compensation committee retained the services of Compensation decisions for our executive officers and recommendations on competitive market practices and specific compensation decisions for our executive officers and non-employee directors.
-Compensia provided no other services to the Company in the fiscal year ended September 30, 2019.
+In the fiscal year ended September 30, 2019, our compensation committee retained the services of Compensia, Inc., an independent compensation consulting firm, to provide advice and recommendations on competitive market practices and specific compensation decisions for our executive officers and non-employee directors.
+Compensia provided no other services to the Company in the fi